jjcanell77/LADP--EFC/Instructions.md

 #### Go ahead and finish up the rest of the configurations and if you get stuck please refer to the [code](https://github.com/jjcanell77/LADP--EFC/tree/master/LADP-%20EFC) for help.

-##  Step 5 : Migrations
+##  Step 5 : Migrations (Can be Skipped for until this section is completed)
 EF Core provides us with two primary ways of keeping the EF Core model and database schema in sync.
 It does this by letting us choose between whether the EF Core model or the database schema is the source of truth and go from there.
 - [Model](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli): if the model is the source truth then as we make changes to the model we will incrementally applies the corresponding schema changes to your database so that it remains compatible with your EF Core model.
 - [Database](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli): vise versa if you want your database schema to be the source of truth we can use Reverse Engineering to scaffold a DbContext and the entity type classes by reverse engineering your database schema into an EF Core model.
 #### My intentions are to proceed with the Model First Aprroach

 ##  Step 6 : Set Up Controllers
-As mentioned we are using a controler based API and a Web API controller is a class which can be created under the Controllers folder or any other folder under your project's root folder.
+As mentioned we are using a `controler-based API` and a Web API controller is a class which can be created under the Controllers folder or any other folder under your project's root folder.
 It handles incoming HTTP requests and send response back to the caller.
 This can include multiple action methods whose names match with HTTP verbs like Get, Post, Put and Delete.
 ### Scaffold a controller (Optional)
 One way to do this is to take advatage of Scaffolding, or you can build it from scratch.
 Scaffolding uses ASP.Net's templates to create a basic API Controller.
 This is just to get you started as you will need to make updates which is why it is optional.
 This template will mark the class with the [ApiController] attribute, that indicates that the controller responds to web API requests.
 It also uses DI to inject the database context (DataContext) into the controller.
 The database context is used in each of the CRUD methods in the controller.
--	Right-click the Controllers folder.
+-	Right-click the `Controllers` folder.
--	Select Add > New Scaffolded Item.
+-	Select `Add` > `New Scaffolded Item`.
--	Select API Controller with actions, using Entity Framework, and then select Add.
+-	Select `API Controller with actions`, using `Entity Framework`, and then select `Add`.
--	Select FoodResource(LADP_EFC.Models) in the Model class.
+-	Select `FoodResource(LADP_EFC.Models)` in the `Model class`.
--	Select DataContext(LADP_EFC.Data) in the Data context class.
+-	Select `DataContext(LADP_EFC.Data)` in the `Data context class`.
--	Select Add.
+-	Select `Add`.
--	Should look something like this but with logic in the methods:
+-	Should look something like this but we will add logic in the methods later:
 ```
 namespace LADP__EFC.Controllers
 {